The March (novel): Plot summary

 The character of General Sherman is an unstable strategic genius who longs for a sense of romance in the war he wages and chafes under the implications of a post-war bureaucracy.
 Charismatic, yet often detached, Sherman is idolized by his men and the freed slaves who follow behind in hope of a better future.
 Pearl is the young and attractive daughter of a black enslaved woman, Nancy Wilkins, and her white master who is unsure about her future and the attention she is now receiving from the handsome Union soldiers.
 She must decide whether to follow the advice of other emancipated slaves or choose to seek the possibilities she hopes the conclusion of the war will bring.
 Colonel Wrede Sartorius is a cold yet brilliant field surgeon who is seemingly numb to the horrors of war due to his close and frequent proximity to the surgical hacksaw which he carries with him everywhere.
 Trained in Germany, Sartorius experiments with new techniques on his patients and is consumed with his work, leaving little time for regret, romance, or pain.
 Arly and Will are two Confederate soldiers who serve the roles of the Shakespearean fool, alternately offering comic relief and poignant wisdom.
 Their antics are wild and chaotic and include defecting to the Union, impersonation, and robbing a church in order to be able to pay for a trip to a brothel.
 Emily Thompson, a judge's daughter, is a displaced southern aristocrat from Milledgeville, Georgia, which was then the state capital.
 She becomes the surgical assistant and lover to the cold, passionless Colonel Sartorius.

-The novel concludes when Lincoln is assassinated on 14 April 1865, shortly after the war ends, exposing the cautious optimism of the freed slaves and beleaguered soldiers.
+The novel concludes when Lincoln is assassinated on 14 April 1865, shortly after Lee's surrender, exposing the cautious optimism of the freed slaves and beleaguered soldiers.
 The final scene describes the faint smell of gunpowder dissipating through a forest with the lonely image of the boot and shredded uniform of a fallen soldier lying in the dirt.
 While Doctorow's characters express guarded hope now that the conflict is over, the physical and psychological toll of the war has left its scars on the people and the land, and no one is quite sure what to do next.